Azure/aks-engine/examples/networkpolicy/README.md

 > Note: `ping` (ICMP) traffic is blocked on the cluster by default.
 Wherever `ping` is used in any tutorial substitute testing access with something like `wget -q --timeout=5 google.com -O -` instead.

-### Update guidance for clusters deployed by acs-engine releases prior to 0.17.0
+### Update guidance for clusters deployed by aks-engine releases prior to 0.17.0
 Clusters deployed with calico networkPolicy enabled prior to `0.17.0` had calico `2.6.3` deployed, and a daemonset with an `updateStrategy` of `Ondelete`.

-acs-engine releases starting with 0.17.0 now produce an addon manifest for calico in `/etc/kubernetes/addons/calico-daemonset.yaml` contaning calico 3.1.x, and an `updateStrategy` of `RollingUpdate`.
+aks-engine releases starting with 0.17.0 now produce an addon manifest for calico in `/etc/kubernetes/addons/calico-daemonset.yaml` contaning calico 3.1.x, and an `updateStrategy` of `RollingUpdate`.
 Due to breaking changes introduced by calico 3, one must first migrate through calico `2.6.5` or a later 2.6.x release in order to migrate to calico 3.1.x. as described in the [calico kubernetes upgrade documentation](https://docs.projectcalico.org/v3.1/getting-started/kubernetes/upgrade/).
-The acs-engine manifest for calico uses the [kubernetes API datastore, policy-only setup](https://docs.projectcalico.org/v3.1/getting-started/kubernetes/upgrade/upgrade#upgrading-an-installation-that-uses-the-kubernetes-api-datastore).
+The aks-engine manifest for calico uses the [kubernetes API datastore, policy-only setup](https://docs.projectcalico.org/v3.1/getting-started/kubernetes/upgrade/upgrade#upgrading-an-installation-that-uses-the-kubernetes-api-datastore).

 1. To update to `2.6.5+` in preparation of an upgrade to 3.1.x as specified, edit `/etc/kubernetes/addons/calico-daemonset.yaml` on a master node, replacing `calico/node:v3.1.1` with `calico/node:v2.6.10` and `calico/cni:v3.1.1` with `calico/cni:v2.0.6`.
 Run `kubectl apply -f /etc/kubernetes/addons/calico-daemonset.yaml`.